francisrc/Resource.Embedder/Readme.md

-## Embedds satellite assemblies into the main assemblies.
+## Embeds satellite assemblies into the main assemblies.

 If you use [Fody.Costura](https://github.com/Fody/Costura) this tool probably comes in handy as well.
 Fody.Costura cannot embed localization resources (*.resources.dll) as Costura runs before MS Build can generate them.